 Our outreach teams continuously work to improve the reach and effectiveness of our communications to increase customer awareness of the services we offer that reduce their carbon footprints and enhance public safety and energy affordability.
 For example, we developed an equity tool in 2023 to identify named communities so that we can focus and build key relationships with local customer groups, businesses and organizations.
 Our outreach teams also work closely with local human service organizations in our service areas to raise awareness about available programs.
-PSE also offers website content and written materials in multiple languages to expand access to non-English speaking communities and businesses.
-For more information on our engagement efforts, please visit the Community engagement section and the Community Engagement page on our website.
-Customer experience
+PSE offers website content and written materials in multiple languages to expand access to non-English speaking communities and businesses.
+For more information on our engagement efforts, please visit the Community engagement section and our Community Engagement webpage.